-I participated in one of these workshops this week in Vancouver with a large group dominated by government employees, and few industry representatives.
+I participated in one of these workshops this week in Vancouver.
+I joined with a large group dominated by government employees, and few industry representatives.

 Need a Holistic Strategy